michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 4. and forgive us our sins, for we also forgive all who are indebted to us.
 And lead us not into temptation, but deliver us from the evil.

-5. And he said to them, Who of you that has a friend, and shall go to him at midnight,The dividing of the night. and shall say to him, My friend, lend me three loaves,
+5. And he said to them, Who of you that has a friend, and shall go to him at midnight,

 6. because a friend has come to me from the way, and I have nothing to set to him?